Exclusion limits on Dark Matter-Neutrino Scattering Cross-section: Conclusions

 \section{Conclusions}

 In this work, we implemented the idea of boosted DM to set exclusion limits on a combination of DM-electron and DM-neutrino cross-sections for low-mass DM.
 To register events in the detectors of such DM particle interacting with neutrinos, obviously, we need to assume non-zero interaction strength between DM and the electrons.
 Therefore we can not ignore the boost due to scattering of DM with CRe while constraining DM-neutrino interactions.
 Furthermore, we also noted that the flux of the DSNB boosted-DM and the CRe boosted-DM are comparable for light DM in the energy range relevent for XENON1T and Super-Kamiokande.
-We perform a $\chi^2$ analysi to obtain novel limits in the $(m_\chi,\sigma_{\chi e/\chi\nu})$ plane using XENON1T (a low energy recoil experiment) and Super-K (a high energy recoil experiment) data.
-We also find the best-fit points explaning the reported excess events by XENON1T collaboration.
-We systematically study the following cases: (i) cosmic electron boosted DM where only DM-electron interaction is considered, (ii) a scenarion where DM particles get boosted only due to their interactions with the neutrinos, and (iii) DM is boosted due to interactions with cosmic electron as well as DSNB.
+We perform a $\chi^2$ analysis to obtain novel limits in the $(m_\chi,\sigma_{\chi e/\chi\nu})$ plane using XENON1T (a low energy recoil experiment) and Super-K (a high energy recoil experiment) data.
+We also find the best-fit points explaining the reported excess events by XENON1T collaboration.
+We systematically study the following cases: (i) cosmic electron boosted DM where only DM-electron interaction is considered, (ii) a scenario where DM particles get boosted only due to their interactions with the neutrinos, and (iii) DM is boosted due to interactions with cosmic electron as well as DSNB.
 To our knowledge, we are the first to use Super-K data to derive bounds on $\sigma_{\chi \nu}$.
-We found that Super-Kamiokande, in fact, sets the strongest bound on $\sigma_{\chi \nu}$ for $m_\chi\,<\,10\,{\rm MeV}$, as shown in Fig.~\ref{Fig:chisqr_sk_12} and Fig.~\ref{Fig:chisqr_sk_2}.
+We found that Super-Kamiokande, in fact, sets the strongest bound on $\sigma_{\chi \nu}$ for $m_\chi\,<\,10\,{\rm MeV}$, as shown in Fig.~\ref{Fig:chisqr_sk_12} and Fig.~\ref{Fig:chisqr_sk_2}. { It should be noted that while the DSNB neutrino contribution dominate the Super-K limits, the stellar neutrino contribution to boosted DM (given in Ref.~\cite{Jho:2021rmn}) flux can lead to a non-negligible improvement in bounds obtained via XENON1T since it is a low-energy recoil experiment and stellar neutrino flux peaks at energies in keV range.
+However, we leave a dedicated analysis on CRe+DSNB+Stellar neutrino, a combined effect, for future work.}

 We believe that large part of the parameter space for light boosted DM could also be probed with other low-energy recoil experiments like SENSEI~\cite{SENSEI:2020dpa}, CRESST-II~\cite{CRESST:2015txj}, PandaX~\cite{PandaX-II:2021nsg} etc., the experiments which usually probe cold DM.
 Similarly, it would be interesting to see how other neutrino experiments/detectors like Borexino~\cite{Bellini:2011rx}, DUNE~\cite{DUNE:2015lol}, JUNO~\cite{JUNO:2015zny}, Hyper-Kamiokande~\cite{Hyper-Kamiokande:2016srs}, MiniBooNE~\cite{MiniBooNEDM:2018cxm} could be utilized to rule out the models of boosted DM.